bbgdzxng1/interlace-detection-test-patterns/README.md

   - bwdif is a selective, block-based deinterlacer.
 It decides on a block-level whether to either line-double (bob) or weave.
 The algorithm struggles with very rapid changes between fields.  bwdif will leave artifacts with these test patterns.
   - yadif is a more unselective, field-based deinterlacer and can handle very rapid changes between fields.

+#### TODO

+- Overlay the names of the test cases into each video.
+- Investigate audio frame_size
+- Would be nice to produce Apple-Compatible MP4.
+Quicktime Player does not play H.262+AC3 in MP4, although it will play H.262+AC3 in MOV.
+Retagging the fourcc was not really successful.
+Renaming from MOV to MP4 is a very dirty workaround.
+Although MP4 & ISOBMFF was originally based on MOV, they are not identical and differ in support for codecs.

 <!--
 ### Github-specific Previews